Jimmy Bartel: Early life

 Bartel was born to Terry Bartel and Dianne Bennett in Geelong, Victoria.
-He spent much of his childhood in Herne Hill without his father.
+He spent much of his childhood in suburban Herne Hill without his father.
 When his parents divorced while he was just one year old, Bartel's mother was left to raise him and his two elder sisters, Olivia and Emma, by herself.

-After beginning his junior football at Bell Park, Bartel went on to attend renowned footballing school St. Joseph's College, where his talent for sports became evident early.
-Bartel displayed initial promise as a cricketer, representing the 'Joeys' in 1st XI cricket as a 16-year-old, and winning the school's batting awards in both 2000 and 2001.
-This led to selection in the state under-17 team, before a switch in focus toward football instead saw Bartel selected to play for the Geelong Falcons team in the TAC Cup competition.
-Although his age made him ineligible for the 2000 AFL draft, Bartel garnered an impressive array of accolades and honours as a bottom-aged player.
-Bartel won mid-year State honours for Victoria Country in the AFL Under 18 Championships, with his performances in the championship games earning him end-of-year All-Australian honours and the Most Valuable Player award for Victoria Country.
+After beginning his junior football at the Bell Park Football Club, Bartel attended the renowned Geelong footballing school St. Joseph's College, where his talent for sports became evident.
+Bartel displayed initial promise as a cricketer, representing "Joeys" in 1st XI cricket as a 16-year-old, and winning the school's batting awards in both 2000 and 2001.

+That led to his selection in the state under-17 team, before a switch in focus to football saw Bartel selected to play for the Geelong Falcons the TAC Cup competition.
+Although his age made him ineligible for the 2000 AFL draft, Bartel garnered an impressive array of accolades and honours as a under-age player.
+He won mid-year State honours for Victoria Country in the AFL Under 18 Championships, with his performances in the championship games earning him end-of-year All-Australian honours and the Most Valuable Player award for Victoria Country.
 In addition, he was named in the TAC Cup Team of the Year, won a TAC Cup premiership medallion with the Geelong Falcons, and also claimed the best and fairest award while still only 16 years of age.

 Entering his second year with the Falcons, Bartel was rewarded with the team captaincy for the season.
 Bartel again won mid-year state honours for Victoria Country and was additionally awarded the state captaincy.
 Although failing to repeat his previous success as national champion with Victoria Country, Bartel's individual performances saw him earn All-Australian honours and gain selection in the TAC Cup Team of the Year for the second consecutive season.